 Luxury on the Banks of Montana's Bighorn River

 Montana’s Bighorn River Lodge has drawn avid fly fishing enthusiasts and sportsmen alike for decades.
-Known as one of Montana’s finest trout river in the country, the Bighorn River boasts an abundance of trout ranging in size from 14 to 18 inches, many exceeding 20 inches.
+Known as one of Montana’s finest trout rivers in the country, the Bighorn River boasts an abundance of trout ranging in size from 14 to 18 inches, many exceeding 20 inches.
 Recent fish counts indicate an unsurpassed fish population of 5,000 trout per river mile.
 The Bighorn River is situated on the eastern edge of the Rock Mountains just north of the Wyoming – Montana state line.
 If you are looking for a Montana fly fishing vacation, this is your destination!

 Bighorn River Lodge has the distinct pleasure of being recognized twice by Travel & Leisure and Departures Magazine as one of the top fishing and outdoor lodges in the West.
 The lodge itself is situated on the banks of the river, designed and built with the most discriminating angler in mind.
 The lodge is outfitted with the finest and most comfortable furnishings, original pieces of wildlife art, a common area with a native stone fireplace, and expansive decks to enjoy the scenery during the summer months.
 On warmer days you can sit outside on the deck after a day of fishing and watch trout rising in the lodge’s private pond while you converse with friends.
 The interior of the lodge was designed for total privacy.
 The bedrooms are comfortably furnished, and each has its own private bathroom.
 There are no two rooms back to back, guaranteeing you a quiet and restful sleep.